 - Sea salt

-- 1 lb brussels sprouts if small left whole, if large cut in half
+- 1 lb Brussels sprouts (if small leave whole, if large cut in half)

 - 2 Tablespoons extra virgin olive oil